E. S. Venkataramiah

-Engalaguppe Seetharamiah Venkataramiah (18 December 1924 – 24 September 1997) was the 19th Chief Justice of India, serving from 19 June 1989 until his retirement on 17 December 1989.
-He began his legal career in 1946, and was appointed as a judge of Karnataka High Court in November 1970.
+Engalaguppe Seetharamiah Venkataramiah (18 December 1924 – 24 September 1997) was an Indian judge, who served as the 19th Chief Justice of India, from 19 June 1989 until his retirement on 17 December 1989.
+He began his legal career in 1946, and was appointed as a judge of the Karnataka High Court in November 1970.

 On 8 March 1979, he was appointed as judge of the Supreme Court of India, and became the Chief Justice of India in June 1989.
 He was the first judge from Karnataka to become the Chief Justice of India.
 Over the course of his Supreme Court tenure, Venkataramiah authored 256 judgments and sat on 720 benches.
 He died of a heart attack on 24 September 1997.

-He also served as Advocate General for the state of Karnataka (then Mysore) from March to June 1970.
-His daughter B. V. Nagarathna is a sitting judge in the Supreme Court.
+He also served as Advocate General for the Mysore State (now Karnataka) from March to June 1970.

+His daughter B. V. Nagarathna is a sitting judge of the Supreme Court of India.